tonychangmsu/WBP_competitor_climate_analysis/wbp_bbox_all_trees_classified_linked_metadata.txt

 * ROCKDEPTHM : Depth to bedrock (Meter)
 * SAND : Percent sand in content denoted layer (% of soil < 2mm in size)
 * SILT : Percent silt in content denoted layer (% of soil < 2mm in size)
+* ROCKVOL : Percent unattached particles 2 mm or larger in diameter that are strongly cemented or more resistant to rupture

 =======================================================================================
 * ERGO_GEOG : Land facet metric classification from David Theobald